Good Board Games Kids Love to Play…Sorted By Age

-Good Board Games for Kids- By Age
+Good Board Games Kids LOVE to Play- Sorted By Age

 I broke these down by age group… but note that a lot of these games can be played for years!
 So a game like Karuba says 8 and up… this means start with 8, then go up to 99.
 Don’t be BOUND to the age on the list, you can slide up or down a bit if you feel like the kid can handle it.

-Board Games for 4-5 Year Olds
+Good Board Games Kids who are 4-5 Year Olds Will Love

 When you are shopping for Board Games for younger players, Haba and Ravensburger games are a good bet.
 The components are made to last, they are colorful, the games are simple and engaging… and the kids can play with or without adult supervision.
 These games teach matching skills, colors, and the fine art of taking turns!